 ROTATING MIRROR is a cycle of 14 short films made from a process where impromptu Super 8 footage was shot every day for one year.
 The year took place between birthdays, so the project is a personal journey and reflection on life through multiple settings and situations.
 It is a distinctly imagistic art film, and its production was supported by grants from the Jerome Foundation, Angels Net, and the Flicker NYC Film Festival.

 A sample chapter from the film, called The Lesser Light, can be seen HERE.

-Members of the band RACHEL’S composed the music and sound pieces that accompany the chapters.
-Special note: the project contains unreleased tracks by the band (info below), and solo works by Rachel Grimes and Jason Noble (as Per Mission):
+Members of the band RACHEL’S composed the music that accompany the chapters.
+Special note: the project contains unreleased tracks by the band, and solo works by Rachel Grimes and Jason Noble (as Per Mission):

 Chapter Track Composer(s)

 • City of Trees • ‘F# Slow Chords’ Rachel Grimes

 • Night Set • ‘Printed on Glass’ J. Noble & Edward Grimes/Per Mission

 • The Lesser Light • ‘Significant Others #5′ Christian Frederickson & J. Noble/Rachel’s